ionic-team/stencil-site/docs/testing/01-overview.md

 Stencil currently supports the following tools for testing components:

 - [Stencil Test Runner](./stencil-testrunner/01-overview.md): a built-in test runner based on Jest for unit and end-to-end testing with Puppeteer to run within an actual browser in order to provide more realistic results.
+- [WebdriverIO](./webdriverio/01-overview.md):  a browser and mobile automation test framework for Node.js that allows you to run component and end-to-end tests across all browsers.

 :::info

-We are actively working to support a wider range of testing tools, including Playwright and WebdriverIO.
+We are actively working to support a wider range of testing tools, including Playwright.
 Stay tuned for updates!

 :::